yzziizzy/EACSMB/DEVELOPMENT.md

 * segfault when custom decal start/end points are the same.
 * Calculate correct shader error message line numbers.
 * Texture splatting on terrain is bad.
 * Selection pass is laggy but it shouldn't be.
 It's in the rendering, not the async pixel download.
+It might be in the render loop sleep timer; drawing the terrain should only take a few ms.
 * mCopy and the memcpy inside it have src/dst backwards but all usage needs to be fixed too...
 * Distance culling on CPU side needs to handle shadow passes properly
 * Bias calculation on shadows is terrible.
 Trees do not shadow themselves.
 * On an nVidia GT 530, first run after modifying terrain.glsl or wiping shader cache results in random terrain corruption.

 ### Needs attention in the future
-* MDI max meshes limit fixed at 16
+* MDI max meshes limit fixed at 16.
+Might be able to choose the right value in initGL if all meshes are loaded first.

 ## Graphics
 * Cache low-resolution pre-baked terrain textures for blocks in the distance.